ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-2. What should be the criteria under which the point estimates are truly unbiased estimates for the population parameter?
+Q. What should be the criteria under which the point estimates are truly unbiased estimates for the population parameter?

 <details><summary><b>Answer</b></summary>